-Once the study team confirms the diagnosis of malaria, you will be treated with tablets (such as Malarone or Riamet).
+Once the study team confirms the diagnosis of malaria, you will be treated with tablets (such as Riamet or Malarone).
 Both these tablets are effective at treating active malaria infections.
 However, they do not treat inactive malaria infections (i.e. dormant P. vivax hypnozoites).
 This is because we want to study relapsing malaria infections that occur from reactivating hypnozoites.